310mc/https-310mc.github.io-tl/source/_posts/tropical/epilogue.md

 {% bubble Tetora smile %}
 <th>(Haha, even though he said he was real nervous to do the openin’ speech, Midori-kun’s actually managing it just fine on stage~)</th>

-<th>(I was already impressed that Midori-kun didn’t cower back from bein’ the leader, but for him to be <em>this</em> confident… His love for mascot characters really goes far, huh?)</th>
+<th>(I was already impressed that Midori-kun didn’t cower back from bein’ the leader, but for him to be <em>this</em> confident… His love for yuruchara really goes far, huh?)</th>

 <th>(Let’s dance together, Bearbonk.
 We gotta follow after Midori-kun…♪)</th>